Skip to content

 },

-To deploy on Sepolia you need to send some Sepolia ether to the address that's going to be making the deployment.
+To deploy on Sepolia you need to send some Sepolia ether to the address that’s going to be making the deployment.
 You can get testnet ether from a faucet, a service that distributes testing-ETH for free.
-Here is one for Sepolia:
+Here are a few options for Sepolia:

 After configuring the plugin, you can now deploy your Hardhat Ignition module as you normally would, and Ignition will use your Ledger device to sign the transactions.
 For this example, we’ll be deploying the Apollo module from the Hardhat Ignition quick start guide.
 Ensure that your Ledger device is plugged in, unlocked, and connected to the Ethereum app, then run the deploy command: